gaplo917/isolate_rpc/README.md

+`isolate_rpc` makes [Isolate](https://dart.dev/language/concurrency#:~:text=Using%20isolates%2C%20your%20Dart%20code,Dart%20Native%20platform%20implements%20isolates) enjoyable.
-Dart Isolate RPC.
-A simple RPC-style designed API to ease Isolate usage.
+A simple RPC-style designed API to for Isolate.

 ## Features

-`isolate_rpc` provide a simpler solution to offload tasks into Isolate and yet can as `Isolate.run`(flutter `compute`) alternative with better performance for Dart SDK < 2.19.0.
+`isolate_rpc` provide a simpler solution to offload non-UI tasks into Isolate and yet can as `Isolate.run`(flutter `compute`) alternative with better performance for Dart SDK < 2.19.0.

 This library significantly reduced overheads of `Isolate.run`. `Isolate.run` create new Isolate on every single call.
-In the M1Pro macbook benchmark, each Isolate startup overhead is about ~85us*.
+In my M1Pro macbook benchmark, each Isolate startup overhead takes ~85us*.
+I believe the number will be bigger in a low-end mobile device.

-Imagine if you are firing asynchronous offscreen operations constantly based on UI interactions, such as sending analytics, fetching remote API, etc., you might want to eliminate this overhead.
+Imagine if you are firing asynchronous **offscreen operations** constantly based on UI interactions, such as sending analytics, fetching remote API, etc., you might want to eliminate this overhead.

 [See benchmark result](https://github.com/gaplo917/isolate_rpc/blob/main/benchmark/main.dart)